mavryk-network/mavryk-domains-client/packages/taquito-client/README.md

-Tezos Domains Client
+Mavryk Domains Client
 ====================

-The sources for this package are in the main [Tezos Domains Client](https://gitlab.com/tezos-domains/client) repo.
+The sources for this package are in the main [Mavryk Domains Client](https://gitlab.com/mavryk-network/mavryk-domains-client) repo.
 Please file issues and pull requests against that repo.

 License: MIT